- About Homelessness

 For frequent updates and more in-depth information on the National Housing Trust Fund, please visit the United for Homes Campaign website.

 In July 2008, the Housing and Economic Recovery Act was signed into law, establishing a National Housing Trust Fund, among other housing-related provisions.
 Although the Housing Trust Fund has been established, a permanent funding stream has not been secured.
-The President also included $1 billion in mandatory funding to capitalize the NHTF in his fiscal year (FY) 2014, 2013, 2012, 2011, and 2010 congressional budget requests; however, Congress has yet to provide these funds.
+The President also included $1 billion in mandatory funding to capitalize the NHTF in his fiscal year (FY) 2015, 2014, 2013, 2012, 2011, and 2010 congressional budget requests; however, Congress has yet to provide these funds.
+HUD estimates that $1 billion would create 16,000 affordable units for extremely low and very low income households, and Secretary Donovan referred to the $1 billion for the NHTF in the President’s FY 2015 budget proposal as a “down payment.”

 On December 18, 2012, Representative Keith Ellison (D-MN) introduced H.R.
 6677, the Common Sense Housing Investment Act, which would reform the Mortgage Interest Deduction (MID) and use the generated savings to provide dedicated funding (beyond capitalization) for the National Housing Trust Fund.
 On March 15, 2013, Mr. Ellison reintroduced his bill, H.R.
 1213, the Common Sense Housing Investment Act of 2013, in the 113th Congress.